Curriculum Introduction – Aims and Ethos

 We have a comprehensive after school support in place for GCSE ICT and Computing students which currently runs on a Thursday and Friday afterschool.
 This enables students to revisit topics that they may need additional support with.
 We have also run Gifted and Talented workshops which promote learning in Computing with our most able students.

-There will also be a coding club just for budding programmers at KS3 using BBC Microbits and Raspberry Pi’s starting from September 2017.
+There is also a coding club just for budding programmers at KS3 using BBC Microbits and Raspberry Pi’s running from September 2018.

-KS4 students will be visiting Bletchley Park to gain further understanding of the development of computers and the role that they play in our everyday lives.
+KS4 students will be visiting Bletchley Park in the Autumn term to gain further understanding of the development of computers and the role that they play in our everyday lives.

 Support for your learning